hivdb/chiro-cms/resources/covid-review.md

 ___Conclusion: rhACE2 may prove to be useful in patients with severe cases of SARS-CoV-2 pneumonia.___

 ### Additional Possible Entry Inhibitors
 Heparan sulfate proteoglycans (HSPGs) are widely distributed on the surface of mammalian cells.
 HSPGs have also been shown to serve as SARS-CoV attachment sites and to facilitate the concentration of virus on the cell surface and possible access to ACE2[^10.1371/journal.pone.0023710].
-Several groups have reported that compounds that inhibit the interaction between viruses and HSPGs have antiviral activity including the compound lactoferrin[^10.1371/journal.pone.0023710][^10.1101/2020.05.27.117184] and certain anticoagulants  heparin, enoxaparin, and pixatimod bind to S1 receptor binding domains and  interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761][^10.1101/2020.06.08.140236][^10.1101/2020.06.24.169334].
+Several groups have reported that compounds that inhibit the interaction between viruses and HSPGs have antiviral activity including the compound lactoferrin[^10.1371/journal.pone.0023710][^10.1101/2020.05.27.117184 and certain anticoagulants Two groups have reported that certain anticoagulants such as heparin, enoxaparin, and pixatimod bind to S1 receptor binding domains and  interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761][^10.1101/2020.06.08.140236][^10.1101/2020.06.24.169334].
 Administration of heparin intranasally has also been proposed as a method of preventing spread of SARS-CoV-2 after initial infection without increasing the risk of bleeding[^10.1101/2020.06.08.140236].

 Spike-mimicking 20-mer peptides corresponding to different S1 and/or S2 regions were reported in one study to synergistically interfere with SARS-CoV entry into cells presumably by competing with complete virus for ACE2 binding[^PMID15918330].
 However, few studies have described this approach and the inhibition of ACE2 enzymatic function or down-regulation of ACE2 levels is precarious as the absence of ACE2 is associated with the same pulmonary and cardiovascular disturbances observed during severe SARS-CoV and presumably SARS-CoV-2 infection.